vgteam/toil-vg/README.md

 ### Test cgcloud

 Create a test cluster with 2 m4.2xlarge nodes, and install toil-vg.
 You can modify the 2nd and 3rd lines below to install additional software on the leader node and whole cluster, respectively.
-You will have to type `yes` when prompted for connecting to each node (the first time) to add it to known_hosts.
+You will have to type `yes` when prompted for connecting to each node (the first time) to add it to `known_hosts`.
 We reinstall toil on the cluster to make sure all versions are up to date and consistent (cgcloud images currently contain outdated version of Toil)

     cgcloud create-cluster toil -s 1 -t m4.2xlarge --cluster-name toil-setup-test cgcloud ssh --admin -c toil-setup-test toil-leader 'sudo apt-get install -y git'